krsmes/GroovyBukkit/README.md

 add the 'return' keyword).
 If the 'return' result of a script in the startup directory is a Map, GroovyBukkit will assume that it is a map of event listeners and register it (with the name of the script).

-* eat4health
-    - decrements each online player's health by 1 (half a heart) every 6 minecraft hours, forcing users to eat once in a while
-* give
+* give_command
-    - a reimplementation of the '/give' command, see comments at the top of give.groovy
+    - implementation of the '/gg' command, see comments at the top of give.groovy
-* permissions
+* permission_changer
     - implementation of the '/permit' command, see comments at the top of permissions.groovy
-* plots
+* plot_commands
     - a full plot creation and protection set of commands and listeners
-* powertools
+* power_tools
     - a set of listeners to give special powers to certain items in your hand (with a /ptools command to turn them on and off)
-* stats
+* players
     - listeners and '/stats' command to keep track of who logs into your server (online time, logins, respawns, etc.)
-* time
-    - commands to set time of day: /sunrise, /morning, /noon, /sunset, /night
-* warps
+* warp_commands
     - warp releated commands (supports both private and public warps), and listner for sign warps

-REMEMBER! for commands (like /warp or /give etc) you have to give users permission to use those commands:
+REMEMBER! for commands (like /warp or /gg etc) you have to give users permission to use those commands:
     /permit soandso ptools
     /permit * warp-help warp warp-back warp-create warp-delete